-To establish this counterfactual scenario, the US policymaker sets a per-unit empty tax rate of γ on the outbound channel of round trip transport, which targets the historical average of empty container share of container gross outflows, $\bar{E}{ji} =$ 0.4.
-This moderate ECO quota scenario represents a case in which policymakers are content with the prior long run average of the empty container redistribution problem.27 Using the same tax rate, $\gamma{\bar{E}{ji}=0.4}$, on the US-Row version of the baseline scenario, I highlight the benefits of accounting for heterogeneous dependencies on empty container redistribution from the US.
+To establish this counterfactual scenario, the US policymaker sets a per-unit empty tax rate of γ on the outbound channel of round trip transport, which targets the historical average of empty container share of container gross outflows, $\bar{E}{ji} = 0.4$.
+This moderate ECO quota scenario represents a case in which policymakers are content with the prior long run average of the empty container redistribution problem.28 In Appendix Section V, I use the same tax rate, $\gamma{\bar{E}{ji}=0.4} \approx 0.035$, on a simplified US-Row version of the baseline scenario in which containerized trade is represented by a single roundtrip service.
+The underestimated effects of this alternative exercise highlight the benefits of accounting for heterogeneous dependencies on empty container redistribution from the US.

-6.5.
-Main Results
+6.5 Main Results

-As displayed in column 3 of Table 7, a moderate ECO quota stimulates export activity.
+As displayed Table 13, a moderate ECO quota stimulates export activity.
 US exporters flock to relatively cheaper freight rates for round trip services to net exporter countries, which results in a substitution from empty container redistribution to additional loaded container servicing.
 The US containerized trade deficit, represented by the import-export ratio, also declines by 37.3%.
 However, a focus only on this outbound leg of US round trip transport ignores further market developments, known as round trip effects, which may also be of interest to the policymaker.
 Relative to the baseline scenario, a multi-country model of US containerized trade sees a 17.7% decline in the real value of imports.
 This is attributed to the greater cost associated with returning the empties, which passes through entirely to the price of US imports under this perfectly competitive setting.
 As a result, the price of imported goods rises by 1.7% while US exporters see their goods' prices decline by 4.3%.
 The overall capacity of TEU services for round trips between the US and individual countries declines by 18.6% due to policy introducing an added friction servicing imbalanced volumes of trade.
 This leads to a reduction in container redistribution.
 The scale of the empty container redistribution problem as a percentage of total US container outflows falls by 37.4%.